Alfonso Gomez-Rejon: Prospective projects

+On May 19, 2020, Gomez-Rejon is set to direct the series adaptation of Edna Ferber's novel Giant.
+On April 29, 2021, Gomez-Rejon is set to direct the pilot for the series adaptation of Xochitl Gonzalez's novel Olga Dies Dreaming starring Aubrey Plaza.
+On July 27, 2021, Gomez-Rejon is set to direct the film adaptation of Jonathan Lethem's novel The Fortress of Solitude.
+On April 28, 2023, Gomez-Rejon is set to direct the untitled pilot for a series based on the life and career of Fernando Valenzuela.
+On March 27, 2025, Gomez-Rejon is set to direct the pilot for the series Stowaway based on the life of Juan Carlos Guzmán with Oscar Isaac set to portray Guzmán.

 Personal life

 Alfonso, who is of Mexican American descent, was born and raised in Laredo, Texas on the US/Mexico border where he attended St. Augustine High School.
 He received his BFA from New York University and his MFA from the AFI Conservatory.
 He dedicated Me and Earl and the Dying Girl to his father, Julio C. Gomez Rejon, MD.